msmi1403/saucey_project/cursorrules-swift.md

     -   `CookbookViewModel` is quite large and handles chapters, recipe management, search, and navigation triggers.
 This is an area to monitor as the app grows.
     -   `RecipeChatViewModel` also manages conversation state, message sending, and interaction with other ViewModels.
 -   **Limit Closure Nesting**: If you have closures nested several levels deep (e.g., in Combine chains or completion handlers), try to flatten them using `async/await` where possible or by extracting parts into separate functions.
 The project already makes good use of `async/await`, which helps mitigate this.

+## 🔧 Swift-Specific Build Context
+- **Build & Test Target**: Always compile and run UI tests against the **iPhone 16 Pro** simulator in Xcode to validate SwiftUI layouts and ensure compatibility with the latest SDK.

 By adhering to these rules and principles, the "Saucey" project can maintain a clean, scalable, and maintainable codebase.